 The best kind of potatoes is the yellow-fleshed variety.
 They included Yukon Gold, Dutch Cream, Yellow Finn, German Butterball, Carola, Nicola, and Alby’s Gold.
 They have a beautifully creamy and buttery texture and work really well in a gratin.

 Slightly waxy potatoes would be ideal for this recipe.
 I always buy organic potatoes from either the local markets or the organic shop just down the road.
 They are always covered in soil, and I either scrub them underwater and use them with the skin on or give them a peel.
 In this case, I peeled them.

 Cutting tips to save time in the kitchen

-The main part of this recipe is the wonderful potatoes and a full kilo (2.2 pounds) of them.
-So cutting them to the right size (around 3mm or 0.12 inches) might be tricky and very time consuming if doing it with a knife.
+The main part of this recipe is the beautiful potatoes and a full kilo (2.2 pounds) of them.
+So cutting them to the correct size (around 3mm or 0.12 inches) might be tricky and very time-consuming if done with a knife.